wp-plugins/qlikview-syntax-highlighter/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically syntax highlighting of QlikView script on any Wordpress page or post.
+Automatic syntax highlighting of QlikView script on any Wordpress page or post.

 == Description ==
 This Wordpress plugin provides automatic syntax highlighting of QlikView script on any Wordpress page or post.
 It currently supports highlighting of the following QlikView script elements: